TanStack/table/README.md

   // Cell Options
   className: '', // Set the classname of the `td` element of the column
   style: {}, // Set the style of the `td` element of the column
-  render: JSX eg. ({value, rowValues, row, index, viewIndex}) => <span>{value}</span>, // Provide a JSX element or stateless function to render whatever you want as the column's cell with access to the entire row
+  render: JSX eg. (rowInfo: {value, rowValues, row, index, viewIndex}) => <span>{value}</span>, // Provide a JSX element or stateless function to render whatever you want as the column's cell with access to the entire row
     // value == the accessed value of the column
     // rowValues == an object of all of the accessed values for the row
     // row == the original row of data supplied to the table